idocarmo/response-pipeline/README.md

 **response-pipeline** spans the activities of the Disaster Response Pipeline project of Udacity's Data Science nanodegree program.

+In this project we implemented a message classifier that aims to indicate what class a emergency/disaster message belongs to.

+The classifier was trained using disaster data from [Appen](https://www.figure-eight.com).

+How it works?
+Given a text input on the web app it returs the classes it might belong to.
+At total there are 36 classes that ranges from *medical aid* to *clothing*.

 ## Source code
 You can clone this repository in your machine with the command: